nats-io/stan.go/README.md

 When that point is reached, the connection **and its subscriptions** are no longer valid and need to be recreated by the user.

 The client-to-server PINGs are by default set to pretty aggressive values and should likely be increased in a normal setup.
 That is, with the default values, the client would not tolerate a server being down/not responding for only 15 seconds or so.
-Users should adjust the `Pings()` option, deciding how long they are willing to have their application not able to communicate with a server without "knowing" versus declaring the connection lost too sonn (and having to recreate the state: connection and all subscriptions).
+Users should adjust the `Pings()` option, deciding how long they are willing to have their application not able to communicate with a server without "knowing" versus declaring the connection lost too soon (and having to recreate the state: connection and all subscriptions).

 ## Basic Usage